0xADE1A1DE/AssemblyLine/tools/README.md

             note: rax got optimized to eax for faster immediate to register transfer and produces a shorter instruction.
     ```
-### Different modes of assembly
-When moving immediate values to a 64-bit register, if immediate value is less than or equal to 0x7fffffff (max signed 32-bit)
-nasm will interpret mov rax, IMM as mov eax, IMM.
-The following three settings allow the user to control this behavior.

 #### Set assembly mode to STRICT